-COURSE NUMBER AND NAME:
+COURSE NUMBER AND SECTION: TERM/ YEAR

-SEMESTER AND YEAR OF COURSE:

-STUDENT'S NAME:

-STUDENT'S UFID #:
+COURSE NAME

+STUDENT'S NAME & UFID# :

 INSTRUCTOR'S NAME:

 ADVISOR'S NAME:

-REQUIREMENTS: "I" grades are not to be used when a student is doing less than satisfactory work in a class and the instructor simply wants to provide him or her with another chance to do better.
+REQUIREMENTS: "I" grades are not to be used to give a weak student a chance to do better with additional time or assignments.
 Instructors are not required to assign incomplete grades; they may be given at the discretion of the Instructor in compliance with the terms and completion of this "Incomplete-Grade Contract."
 As agreed to by the Graduate Faculty of the College of Journalism and Communications, Doctoral students are allowed a maximum of three (3) incompletes (including "no grades") and three (3) U grades, Master's students are allowed only two (2) of each.
 Per the vote of the Graduate Faculty, a student who receives more than the allowed number of I/U grades will be suspended for two semesters and be required to reapply to the program by submitting the application for readmission to the Graduate Committee for approval.
 With this in mind, and so that students can continue to try to meet all established academic standards in a timely fashion and progress through their graduate work, all of the following conditions must be true for the student to be eligible to receive an "I" grade.